StanleyCuenat/stanleyJs/README.md

 ## Serialize Input

     Serialize object input to database OBJECT.
+[DONE WITH BASIC MARSHALL to Domain] Nested Object Marshalling [IN PROGRESS]
-[IN PROGRESS]
+    Optional field check [IN PROGRESS]